rojagth/AI/README.md

 # AI
-AI projects - the 1st one is Binary Classification
+AI projects - the 1st one is on Binary Classification